Deferred management fee

 This fee can vary significantly depending on your chosen provider, with some charging as much as 35% of the occupancy advance.
 Therefore, it pays to check this percentage with each village on your shortlist as well as clarifying whether the deferred management fee is capped.

-Ryman’s deferred management fees are capped, with our standard fee of 20% one of the lowest in the industry.
+Ryman’s deferred management fees is capped at 20% across apartments and townhouses - one of the lowest rates in the retirement sector.

 FREQUENTLY ASKED QUESTIONS